 “CCL ranks not only as a formative professional experience but an utterly transformative personal one.
 The rapport between fellows continues to this day.”

-Zoé Whitley (CCL 2008), who has been named Senior Curator at the Hayward Gallery at Southbank Centre in London.
+Zoé Whitley (CCL 2008) has been named Senior Curator at the Hayward Gallery at Southbank Centre in London.
 Whitley has spent the last five years at Tate Britain as Curator, International Art where she has focused on contemporary projects including acquisitions and artists' film and video art.
-Her most recent exhibition, "Soul ...
+Her most recent exhibition, "Soul of a ...
 Read More >

 New Collaboration with Columbia Business School The Center for Curatorial Leadership (CCL), a new organization that will train curators to become museum directors, has announced the names of the organization’s first fellows, who will begin in the program in January 2008.
 Selected by a small committee of current and former museum directors, the ...
 Read More >